ltouroumov/ender/framework/src/base/core/README.md

 Ender\Util
 ----------
-Provides util classes such as the ArrayCollection that wraps around the array type to provide OO methods.
+Provides util classes such as the ArrayWrapper that wraps around the array type to provide OO methods.

-* **ArrayCollection** Wraps around array to provide additional functionnality
+* **ArrayWrapper** Wraps around array to provide additional functionnality
-* **ArrayIterator** Iterator for `ArrayCollection`
+* **ArrayIterator** Iterator for `ArrayWrapper`
-* **MetaCollection** Extension of `ArrayCollection` that allows metadata on collection items and additionnal operations on metadata.
+* **MetaCollection** Extension of `ArrayWrapper` that allows metadata on collection items and additionnal operations on metadata.